9th8/up-to-date-real-world-haskell/1-getting-started.md

 ```

 In the latter case above, the list is quite sensibly missing the end
-point of the enumeration, because it isn\'t an element of the series we
+point of the enumeration, because it isn't an element of the series we
 defined.

 We can omit the end point of an enumeration.
-If a type doesn\'t have a
+If a type doesn't have a
-natural \"upper bound\", this will produce values indefinitely.
+natural "upper bound", this will produce values indefinitely.
 For
-example, if you type `[1..]` at the `ghci` prompt, you\'ll have to
+example, if you type `[1..]` at the `ghci` prompt, you'll have to
 interrupt or kill `ghci` to stop it from printing an infinite succession
 of ever-larger numbers.
 If you are tempted to do this, type `Ctrl-C` to
 halt the enumeration.
 We will find later on that infinite lists are